apigrate/pipedrive/README.md

 # pipedrive
 A Node Pipedrive API connector library.

+**Please note:** This library is not officially supported by Pipedrive.
+If you'd rather use the officially supported library, [here it is](https://github.com/pipedrive/client-nodejs).

+This library was created for several reasons:
-This library has minimal dependencies and makes use of ES6 native promises.
+* it has minimal dependencies and
+* it makes use of ES6 native promises, resulting in cleaner, easier-to-support code and
+* it adopts some convenience response-handling functions that others may find useful for consistency.

 Currently it supports Manual apps only.
 OAuth support will be coming soon.

 ## Installation and Usage